-How can I receive more information about the program?
+How can I receive more information about the Social Impact pathway?

-Our website provides the most comprehensive information available regarding Social Enterprise.
+Our website provides the most comprehensive information available regarding the Social Impact pathway.
 If you would like more information, please contact us.
 You can also talk to current students, through the Net Impact Club.

-Does Social Enterprise offer its own separate degree?
+Does Social Impact offer its own separate degree?

 What are the admission and tuition requirements?